jrybergDemo/az-tf-gh/README.md

 # Azure, Terraform, and GitHub
 This repository contains a template exemplifying how to use Terraform to deploy Azure resources from GitHub, authenticating with a Service Principal using OIDC (federated credentials).

 NOTE: This template is using Azure US Government cloud as its target environment.
-To point to public cloud environment, either simply remove the environment attributes from the providers.tf file (which default to public) or update the value to 'public'.
+To point to a different cloud environment, simply update the `ARM_ENVIRONMENT` environment variable value in the GitHub workflow file to [any valid value](https://www.terraform.io/language/settings/backends/azurerm#configuration-variables).
+Since the default is set to 'public', you can also simply remove the `ARM_ENVIRONMENT` environment variable if deploying to Azure public cloud.
 Also ensure any regions are also updated (e.g. in the bootstrap script).

 ## Prerequisites
 - Azure Subscription